commitdev/zero-aws-eks-stack/templates/README.md

 Next, edit `kubernetes/terraform/modules/kubernetes/files/kratos-values.yml` and set `deployment.environmentSecretsName` to the name of the secret you created above.
 After restarting kratos, you should see a button appear on the login / signup pages to use the providers you set up.

+_Note: Oathkeeper requires a `JWKS` file which should have been created automatically during project setup and saved into a secret in AWS secret manager._

 # Resources
 ###  Infrastructure